-Consider adding 5 minutes of sitting breath and sensation meditation practice daily.
-Can add the free Insight Timer app to your smart phone.
+Consider adding 5 minutes of sitting or supine breath and sensation meditation practice daily.

 Observe sensation of air beneath the nostrils to sharpen the mind, as you progress can add body scans, noticing any sensation of your body and slowly scanning from head to feet, feet to head.

-Notice when mind wanders away from sensation focus and gently bring mind back to sensations.
+Notice when your mind wanders away from sensation focus and gently bring mind back to sensations.

 5. SLEEP (Sleep Hygiene) : Rest Well

 Prioritize adequate sleep, sleep deprivation is the most common and most difficult stressor to the body.
 Without adequate sleep, the body can not repair and heal.

 “Sleep is not an optional lifestyle luxury, it is a non-negotiable, biological necessity.
 It is your life support system and it is mother nature’s best effort yet at immortality.
 The decimation of sleep throughout industrialized nations is having a catastrophic impact on our health, our wellness, even the safety and education of our children.
 It is a silent, sleep loss epidemic and it is fast becoming one of the greatest public health challenges that we face in the 21st century”. – From Matthew Walker, Professor of Neuroscience and Psychology at the University of California, Berkeley, and Founder and Director of the Center for Human Sleep Science.
 Author of Why We Sleep.